International Student Policies and Procedures

 Housing contracts start the Thursday before the first day of classes.

 As an international student at Northern Michigan University you are required to enroll in our insurance policy.
 You will be charged for your insurance your first semester and then each fall semester thereafter.
-To read the insurance policy, click here.
+For complete information on the NMU insurance plan, please click here or view the insurance brochure, click here.

 You do have the option to appeal the university insurance but you must prove that you have insurance that meets or exceeds the university coverage.
 To appeal using the university’s insurance, you must complete the online appeal form and the International Programs office will remove the insurance charge once your insurance appeal is approved.